Trondheim Chamber Music Festival 24. SEPTEMBER-1. OCTOBER 2023

 Competition

 The Trondheim Chamber Music Festival has an ambition to feature the best young chamber music ensembles.
-We believe that young musicians of high international quality will inspire, fascinate and attract a young audience.
+We believe that young musicians of high international quality will inspire, fascinate, and attract a young audience.
 And the classical scene needs a young audience!
 As part of this development Trondheim Int.
 Chamber Music Competition, TICC was established in 2000, the first international chamber competition in Norway.
 The competition seeks student ensembles and young professional ensembles.
 It has had much international attention and receives applications from all over the world.
-Every second year the competition takes place, with the Academy being held in alternate years.
+The competition is held every two years, alternately for string quartets and piano trios, with Academy in the years when there is no competition.
+The high level and profile of the competition gives the music city of Trondheim international visibility.

 Read more about Trondheim International Chamber Music Competition and Academy here.